 Depression disorder symptoms can be severe.
 You may be able to pinpoint a situation that is causing depression.
 Depression may also be an unexplained feeling of general unhappiness.
 The mental illness manifests in different ways in different people.
 Some of the factors that influence its onset include:

 - Co-occurring disorders

 Take Back Your Life

-Depression is a devastating but treatable mental health condition.
+Your problems have solutions.
 If you or someone you love is experiencing symptoms of depression and/or struggling with alcohol or other drugs, don’t wait to reach out for help.
 Call us today: 844-876-5568

 To learn more about Depression Treatment, call 844-876-5568